 Some patients wait years for a definitive diagnosis.
-Using a unique combination of scientific and medical expertise and resources at the National Institutes of Health (NIH), the Undiagnosed Diseases Program (UDP) pursues two goals:
+Using a unique combination of scientific and medical expertise and resources at the National Institutes of Health (NIH), the Undiagnosed Diseases Program (UDP), a clinical site of the Undiagnosed Diseases Network (UDN), pursues two goals:

-- To provide answers to patients with mysterious conditions that have long eluded diagnosis
+- To provide answers to patients with mysterious conditions and

-- To advance medical knowledge about rare and common diseases
+- To learn more about rare and common diseases

 UDP Press Releases